Authentic Lessons for 21st Century Learning

 Engage

-Students list everything they know about Judaism, Christianity, and Islam in the innermost circle of an Inside Out graphic organizer.
+Students record prior knowledge about Judaism, Christianity, and Islam using the innermost circle of an Inside Out graphic organizer.

 Explore